CSFoundationsMain/CyberSecurityConceptsMTR/README.md

   #### CSS Specifications
   1. Design your page with a mobile first approach
   2. Your page must be responsive to any and all devices
-  3. Deploy good topography principles - [The Beginner's Guide to Topography in Web Design](https://blog.hubspot.com/website/website-typography)
+  3. Use good topography principles - [The Beginner's Guide to Topography in Web Design](https://blog.hubspot.com/website/website-typography)